unmade/shelf-back/README.md

 pytest
 ```

-> Before running tests, make sure EdgeDB instance is up and running.
-Test runner will
+> Before running tests, make sure Gel (EdgeDB) instance is up and running.
-> create a new database and drop it after.
+> Test runner will create a new database and drop it after.

 ### Building a Docker image